 Costumes are also used extensively in national or regional roles to emphasize some unique attributes of a culture (such as a Scotsman’s kilt or a Japanese Kimono).
 Many holidays and festivals have costumes associated with them.
 Christmas, Easter and Mardi Gras all have costumes which help define the events.
 Children also make extensive use of costumes in the games and role play.
 Many times these costumes are inspired by shows and movies they see or professions that intrigue them.

+You don’t need to take an IQ Test to understand notions!
 The collection of small objects and accessories associated with sewing and haberdashery is referred to as notions.
 Notions can refer to both small tools used in sewing as well as articles that are sewn on to finished articles.
 Notions can refer to buttons, snaps and collar stays as well as thread, pins, and seam rippers.
 The word notions is always used in the plural and is mainly used in the United States (sometimes referred to as Yankee notions).
 Notions can include items such as: